EdibleReadingMap/edible-reading/README.md

 $ bin/dump.pl
 ````

-Yes, the `cat` is intentional; forces correct encoding.
+Yes, the `cat` is intentional; forces correct encoding in some shells.

 # Google Locations and Places